mena-rizkalla/Alarm/README.md

 - Coroutine: A concurrency design pattern that allows for asynchronous programming in a more readable and maintainable way.
 - [Alarm Manager](https://developer.android.com/reference/kotlin/android/app/AlarmManager): A system service that allows you to schedule your application to be run at some point in the future.
 - View Binding: A feature that allows you to more easily write code that interacts with views.
+- MVVM Architecture: A design pattern that separates the user interface from the business logic and data access layers.

 ## Screenshots